 Chair, 2008-2011; Vice Chair, 2007-2008

-Johnson has worked at Howard University since 1971, where, in addition to being dean, he also served as the Samuel P. Massie Professor of Environmental Engineering.
+Dr. Johnson is a professor emeritus of civil engineering and former dean of Howard University’s College of Engineering, Architecture and Computer Sciences.
+Dr. Johnson has worked at Howard University since 1971, where, in addition to being dean, he also served as the Samuel P. Massie Professor of Environmental Engineering.
 He earned a Bachelor of Science degree in civil engineering from Howard University; a Master of Science degree in sanitary engineering from the University of Illinois, Champaign-Urbana; a doctorate in applied sciences from University of Delaware and a certificate in college management at Carnegie-Mellon University.

-In addition to his teaching background, Johnson serves as chair of the National Advisory Council for Environmental Policy and Technology (NACEPT).
-Johnson also has served as a technical consultant on several environmental engineering projects; performed many sponsored research projects; written and presented on numerous topics regarding engineering and hazardous waste management; and has received many honors and awards.
+In addition to his teaching background, Dr. Johnson serves as chair of the National Advisory Council for Environmental Policy and Technology (NACEPT).
+Dr. Johnson also served as a technical consultant on several environmental engineering projects; performed many sponsored research projects; written and presented on numerous topics regarding engineering and hazardous waste management; and has received many honors and awards.